Allentown Brain Injury Lawyer

 - Motor vehicle crashes were the third overall leading cause of traumatic brain injury-related diagnoses (across all age groups).

 The CDC specifically identified children and the elderly as being most susceptible to suffering a traumatic brain injury.
 Seek immediate medical attention if you believe that you or a loved one has suffered a traumatic brain injury.
 All brain injuries/head traumas should be taken seriously.
+Once you or your loved one has received treatment, your next step is to contact an Allentown brain injury lawyer.

 What are Symptoms of a Traumatic Brain Injury?